 A relationship with Jesus is common vernacular in the church today.
 It is such a common phrase you probably do not give much thought to it.
 But have you ever stopped to ponder the meaning of the phrase?

 We all know the implication behind the phrase is salvation.
 After that, it is about what living for Jesus looks like in everyday life.
 It seems that the whole relationship with Jesus thing has gotten off-kilter in much of the church.
 We hear people talk about experiencing God in nature, being reminded of a verse as we watch tv, or inspired by a song on the radio.
 Yet many of these same people who experience God in nature or who always seem to hear God speaking through a movie say they have a hard time reading the Bible or are bored while praying.
 How can we say we have a great relationship with Jesus or that we hear the Holy Spirit speak to us, yet we have no desire for the Scripture or prayer?

-Job 23:12 NKJV “I have not departed from the commandment of His lips; I have treasured the words of His mouth More than my necessary food.“
+Job 23:12 TLV “I have not departed from the commands of His lips.
+I have treasured the words of His mouth more than my daily bread.”